Filamentous Algae Killer Clean Shrimps

 Some people believe that filamentous algae are symbols of good water quality and it can help to purify the water.
 The algae are not toxic, but too many filamentous algae will also be harmful to your aquarium.
 For one thing, there will be less room for your fish to swim and explore.
 For another, aquatic plants and fish will be entangled easily.
 It finally limits the growth of plants, while it will also lead fish to die.
 The filamentous algae will consume the oxygen in the aquarium, and it will leave less oxygen for your fish and aquatic plants.

 In addition to this, filamentous algae may make your aquarium less attractive.
-Nonetheless, the algae can remove the ammonia, thus, a small number of filamentous algae in your tank is acceptable.
+Nonetheless, the algae can remove the ammonia, thus, a few filamentous algae in your tank is acceptable.

 What eats filamentous algae?